Rogue waves in extended Gross-Pitaevskii Models with a Lee-Huang-Yang correction: Existence of spatiotemporal RWs

 The second family of eGPE spatio-temporally periodic solutions to which our space-time fixed point scheme converges is shown in Fig.~\ref{fig:red-family}(h).
 These bifurcate from the plane waves for $\mu_0\approx 0.03$ (and $\mu_0\ll 1$) and limit to multi-hump periodic waveforms for sufficiently large $|\mu_0|\approx 0.1934$, see Figs.~\ref{fig:red-family}(i)-(n).
 As the chemical potential crosses from positive to negative values, stationary periodic wave solutions are obtained --see Fig.~\ref{fig:red-family}(j). {We have confirmed that these configurations can be well approximated by their cubic GPE counterparts, namely Jacobi elliptic ``dn" functions \cite{chen2020periodic}.} {Furthermore, for negative chemical potentials, small amplitude spatio-temporal solutions are observed, see e.g. Fig.~\ref{fig:red-family}(k) for $\mu_0\approx-0.0505$.}

 For intermediate values of $\mu_0\approx-0.1005$, the central hump splits along the time axis.
 As such, this doubly periodic waveform {coexists} with a large amplitude periodic wave background --see Fig.~\ref{fig:red-family}(l).
 With decreasing (more negative) chemical potential, we approach the first turning point ($\mu_0\approx-0.1934$) of the existence curve.
 The solutions corresponding to these chemical potentials exhibit significant mass concentration in their central humps (Fig.\ref{fig:red-family}(n)). {Extending the continuation beyond the first turning point reveals a second turning point in the bifurcation structure occuring at $\mu_0\approx -0.1933$ (see inset of Fig.~\ref{fig:red-family}(h)).
-We remark that the qualitative features of the relevant solutions remain unchanged across this second fold (results not shown here for brevity).} {Having identified the existence of two distinct families of eGPE RWs, namely the first (second) family shown in Fig~\ref{fig:red-family} (b)-(g) (Fig~\ref{fig:red-family} (i)-(n)), we next aim to inspect their dynamical stability by direct spatio-temporal evolution.
+We remark that the qualitative features of the relevant solutions remain unchanged across this second fold (results not shown here for brevity).}

+{Having identified the existence of two distinct families of eGPE RWs, namely the first [second] family shown in Fig~\ref{fig:red-family} (b)-(g) (Fig~\ref{fig:red-family} (i)-(n)), we next aim to inspect their dynamical stability by direct spatio-temporal evolution.
 Figure~\ref{fig:RW_1_2}(a) presents the evolution of a representative single-hump member (Fig.~\ref{fig:red-family}(c)) of the first family of solutions.
 As can be seen, it substantially deforms after two temporal periods.
 This behavior is a general feature of single hump solutions spanning both families.
 In contrast, robust propagation is observed (see Fig.~\ref{fig:RW_1_2}(b)) for the two-hump structure depicted in Fig.~\ref{fig:red-family}(l).
 Evidently, such states survive for several periods before shape deformations manifested in their tails and core take place.
 Similar dynamics generically pertains to multihump solutions within both families.
 More elaborate studies on the (in)stability of these (short-) long-lived (single-) multi-hump solutions in terms of Floquet theory \cite{deconinck_oliveras_2011,karachalios} is deferred to a future work.}

 {The next key step is to explore the dynamical realization of the above discussed RW patterns in physically realistic settings.
 A persistent challenge here across various attractive environments is the MI of the underlying homogeneous and periodic backgrounds \cite{ward2019evaluating}.
 Given this, but also the objective difficulty of directly prescribing such complex initial conditions, we will now turn to variants of the dynamical protocols outlined in the Introduction, to explore their potential relevance in the competing nonlinearity environment of the eGPE.}